 Accurately testing the throttle position sensor (TPS) on your Ford 5.0L or 5.8L pickup, van or SUV is not hard to do.

-In this ‘How To’ article, I'll show you how to test the TPS with a multimeter and find out if it's really BAD or not.
+In this ‘How To’ tutorial, I'll show you how to test the TPS with a multimeter and find out if it's really bad or not.

 - TPS diagnostic trouble codes (DTCs) stored in the vehicle's computer's memory.

 - Code 23: Throttle Position (TP) Circuit Performance Problem.

 - Code 53: Throttle Position (TP) Circuit High Input.